How to Choose The Best Algorithm for Your Applied AI & ML Solution

 Q1.
 What is the business problem?

-The most basic question is to identify the business problem at hand and the subsequent conversion of the business problem into a statistical problem in order to attain a solution.
-Various kinds of business problems can be converted into statistical problem such as a business problem that requires to predict values to a pin-point accuracy can be categorized as a Regression problem and the algorithms such as Linear Regression, Decision Tree Regress or, Random Forest, Bagging and Boosting can be deployed.
-If the quantity of data is large and high level of accuracy is required than ANN is also an option.
+The most basic question is to identify the business problem at hand and the subsequent conversion of the business problem into a statistical problem to attain a solution.
+Various kinds of business problems can be converted into statistical problems such as a business problem that requires to predict values to a pin-point accuracy can be categorized as a Regression problem, and the algorithms such as Linear Regression, Decision Tree Regressor, Random Forest, Bagging, and Boosting can be deployed.
+If the quantity of data is large and a high level of accuracy is required, then ANN is also an option.
 A lot of problems require classifying a scenario into pre-conceived classes.
 In such cases, all the algorithms discussed earlier above (except linear regression) can be deployed.
-In a scenario where the classes are unknown, segmentation algorithms such as K-Means, DBSCAN etc can be used.
+In a scenario where the classes are unknown, segmentation algorithms such as K-Means, DBSCAN, etc., can be used.

 Q2.
 If the business objective is Operational or Strategic?

 The method in which the algorithm will be implemented also influences the selection of the algorithm.
-If the implementation is such that detailed reports will be created out of the results or the data will be updated after a delayed period of time than the traditional algorithms is the right choice.
-However, if there is a requirement for frequently update the model with data being changed continuously and the business problem requires some kind of real time scoring than the machine learning algorithms are the right choice where the decision boundary can be altered continuously.
-Algorithms especially ANN that can be updated easily and frequently, that build upon the previous knowledge is the best algorithm to go for.
+If the implementation is such that detailed reports will be created out of the results of the data will be updated after a delayed period of time.
+The traditional algorithms are the right choice.
+However, if there is a requirement for frequently update the model with data being changed continuously and the business problem requires some real-time scoring, then the machine learning algorithms are the right choice where the decision boundary can be altered continuously.
+Algorithms, especially ANN, that can be updated easily and frequently that build upon the previous knowledge is the best algorithm to go for.

 Q4.
 Does the algorithm’s capability match with requirements to solve the business problem?

 Every business problem has its own set of unique constraints.
-The business problmes where text is involved, the data generally is in very high dimensions and here algorithm such as Naive Bayes can be used.
-If the business problem has multimedia than deep learning algorithms such as ANN can be used.
-If the problem is of binary classification then best algorithm is SVM while for multi-class classification problems Ensemble learning methods along with ANN and Navie Bayes can be deployed.
-If the requirement is to eventually show the solution to a non-data science / non-statistical crowd then algorithms with high interpretation is the right one.
-All such factors influence if the algorithm is good enough to solve a business problem despite of its isolated qualities or the lack of it.
+In the business problems where text is involved, the data generally is in very high dimensions.
+Here, algorithms such as Naive Bayes can be used if the business problem has multimedia.
+Deep learning algorithms such as ANN can be used.
+If the problem is of binary classification, then the best algorithm is SVM.
+At the same time, for multi-class classification problems, Ensemble learning methods along with ANN and Naive Bayes can be deployed.
+If the requirement is to eventually show the solution to a non-data science / non-statistical crowd, then algorithms with high interpretation are the right one.
+All such factors influence if the algorithm is good enough to solve a business problem despite its isolated qualities or its lack.

 The Way Forward

-The understanding of various algorithms is very important as it helps in choosing the right algorithm and optimizing the accuracy that can be attained from that algorithm.
+Understanding various algorithms is very important as it helps in choosing the right algorithm and optimizing the accuracy that can be attained from that algorithm.
 However, it is also important to understand the future of the application of such algorithms.
-For example, the module ‘Hunga Bunga’ (in beta stage) by scikit learn tests and compares long list of models available in Sklearn once the user feed pre-processed data.
-This allows the user to apply all the major algorithms in a single go and get a list having the accuracy provided by each algorithm.
-This still, cannot replace the requirement for a Data Scientist having sound knowledge of various algorithms, knowing the advantages and limitation of each algorithm helping in their proper implementation.
+For example, the module ‘Hunga Bunga’ (in beta stage) by Scikit learn tests and compares the long list of models available in Sklearn once the user feed pre-processed data.
+This allows the user to apply all the major algorithms in a single go and get a list with each algorithm’s accuracy.
+This still cannot replace the requirement for a Data Scientist having sound knowledge of various algorithms, knowing the advantages and limitations of each algorithm helping in their proper implementation.